wrighp/MPI-Planet-Renderer/README.md

 # MPI-Planet-Renderer
-Unity rendering tool for MPI planet simulation.
+Unity rendering tool for planet simulation using output log files.
+Log files are generated with a custom MPI program for use on an [IBM Bluegene/Q system](https://en.wikipedia.org/wiki/Blue_Gene).
+This is part of a larger project that benchmarks this simulation with various Bluegene/Q runtime parameters via [SLURM](https://slurm.schedmd.com/).

 Log files from ./orbit (having set #define OUTPUT_LOG 1) go into /Resources/Text/ folder to run in-editor.